mahadi-init/ladies-sign/README.md

 # Ladies-sign

-Build with NextJs, Redux, Clerk & Stripe
+Build with NextJs, Redux, Clerk

 ### Key Features

 1. Responsive Design
 2. Global state management with Redux
 3. Authentication with clerk
-4. Payment with Stripe
+4. Payment with Bkash
 5. Fast and quick response
 6. SSR and SSG.
 7. Fronted Connected with Backend.